 There will be a total of two research essays that the students will have to complete during the school term.
 There will be one essay in the Fall term and another one in the Winter term.
-Students will be shown a specific scene from a film and then asked to create a thesis-based paper investigating the various techniques used to push forth the director's vision.
+Students will be shown a specific scene from a film and then asked to create a thesis-based paper investigating the various tech-niques used to push forth the director's vision.
 The paper must discuss the various film techniques and film language learned in class.
+All Essays should be emailed to me at m.mitrovic@uwinnipeg.ca by 6pm on the due date, I will not accept hard copies of assignments.